-Quarry Trail is a 11 mile moderately trafficked out and back trail located near Cool, CA that features a waterfall and is good for all skill levels.
+Quarry Trail is a 11 mile moderately trafficked out and back trail located near Cool, California that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash